 The SIMPLE IRA has lower contribution limits than the SEP-IRA, but its limits may be easier for some self-employed individuals to reach.
-If you’re earning $50,000 a year or less, you’ll probably be able to save more in a SIMPLE IRA than you would in an SEP-IRA plan.
+If you’re earning $62,000 a year or less, you’ll probably be able to save more in a SIMPLE IRA than you would in a SEP-IRA plan.
 That’s because the SIMPLE IRA doesn’t have a percentage-of-income contribution limit.

-So if you want to save more than $5,500 in a traditional IRA but probably won’t qualify to save more than $13,000 in an SEP-IRA, then a SIMPLE IRA can maximize your savings.
+So if you want to save more than $6,500 in a traditional IRA but probably won’t qualify to save more than $15,500 in a SEP-IRA, then a SIMPLE IRA can maximize your savings.
 However, if your income grows, you won’t be able to save as much in a SIMPLE plan as the SEP-IRA.

 Better Tax Benefits for the Self-Employed

 Employee contributions to a SIMPLE IRA plan aren’t tax-deductible, but employer contributions are tax-deductible for the employer.
 So if you’re a sole proprietor or partner, you can deduct your salary reduction contributions and matching or nonelective contributions on Form 1040.

 If you think you’ll have employees someday, you’d have to add them to your SIMPLE IRA plan.
 If an employee made at least $5,000 in compensation from your business during any two preceding calendar years (consecutive or not) and are reasonably expected to earn at least $5,000 from you during this calendar year, they’re eligible to participate in the year’s SIMPLE IRA plan.

 Employees can’t opt out of this plan as they can with the SEP-IRA, but they don’t have to contribute in a year.

 Unlike with the SEP-IRA, SIMPLE IRA contributions are inflexible.
 You have to choose either the 2% option or the 3% option, and you must stick with it for that year.